nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Edit Item Feature

-The edit item feature allows the user to edit an `Item` currently being tracked by the system.
+The edit item feature allows the user to edit an `InventoryItem` currently being tracked by the system.

 #### Implementation